egkristi/cnapp-module-3-infrastructure/tasks/part-1.md

 > **Important:** Do not manually deploy to `prod` yet.
 >
 > The `prod` environment has not been configured in this lab step.
-Do not run the `Terraform apply` workflow manually for `prod` unless you are explicitly instructed to do so later.
+But once the `prod` environment has been completed, you can go to Actions in your repo and click on `Terraform apply`.
+Here you can clikc on "Run workflow" and select `prod` as your environment.
->
+> >
 > For now, only verify that the `dev` deployment runs successfully.